Pamblam/coffee-journal/aeropress.md

 My attempt to produce a repeatable algorithm to create the perfect cup of Aeropress coffee.

+### Version 3.

+This might be the sweet spot.
+Nearly a perfect cup.

+**Coffee:** Buddy Brew Cubano Espresso, 5 weeks after roast date. \
+**Grind:** Medium fine, which is exactly a 4 on my K2.

+ 1. Heat kettle to 182F.
+ 2. Put 2 Stevia in empty mug.
+ 3. Invert Aeropress, set plunger at 4.
+ 4. Grind 16g medium-fine.
+ 5. Within 30 seconds of grind, add grounds, 200g water, start timer.
+ 6. @1:00 stir 3x with paddle.
+Add presoaked filter and cap.
+Squeeze out extra air.
+ 7. @4:00 flip and press slowly for 30 seconds.
+ 8. Add additional 50g water to cup.

 ### Version 2.

 Pleasant and satisfying.
 More flavor than #1, but not as clear.
 Probably need to lower brew temp next time, possibly add more water to mug after the brew.